FIRST BLACK LAWYER IN CALIFORNIA

 Burton Ceruti

 Soon after Blacks gained the right to testify, he won over a white jury in Santa Barbara who first considered the trial of a Black man with a Black lawyer to be a joke.
-This trial is said to roused the notion that the way to eliminate crime is to remove the cause of criminality, and treat criminals in a humanitarian way.
+This trial is said to have roused the notion that the way to eliminate crime is to remove the cause of criminality, and treat criminals in a humanitarian way.
 Ceruti’s achievements gained him nationwide attention.

 In 1913 W.E.B Du Bois met Ceruti and made him the top local leader of the NAACP for Southern California.